puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

     }
 ```

-The argument for the 'url' extension is '/data/from/remote', which appended to the remote server URI
+The argument for the 'url' extension is '/data/from/remote', which is appended to the remote server URI
-configured in the 'config/lighty-uniconfig-config.json'.
-The final address for the remote callpoint is
+configured in 'config/lighty-uniconfig-config.json'.
+Thus the final address for the remote callpoint is
 'https://remote.server.io/data/from/remote'.

 #### Add action (POST request)